 Before coming to Ecologic Institute, Elizabeth Zelljadt worked at Point Carbon – now part of Thomson Reuters - from 2006 to 2012, first as a journalist and from May 2008 on as a senior analyst and editor responsible for reports on international climate negotiations and North American carbon market policy.
-These reports involve, e.g., price and volume data as well as market size estimates for emerging emissions trading programs in advanced developing nations.
-She was also responsible for Point Carbon's educational programs, including an e-learning program and in-person carbon market training sessions for professionals.
+She was also responsible for Point Carbon's educational programs, including an e-learning course and in-person carbon market training sessions for professionals.
 Zelljadt has also taught a graduate level course on environmental markets at Johns Hopkins University in Washington DC.